QUICK SUMMARY

 “Above all else, guard your heart…” — Proverbs 4:23 (NIV)

 Guarding your heart in the digital age means guarding your attention, your peace, and your mental health.
 Protecting mental health in a digital world starts with intentional disconnection.
-A digital detox is one of our recommendations for self-love for these reasons.

 A Call to Faithful, Peace-Filled Living